Frequently Asked Questions

 Are you a part of a denomination?

 We believe that the Scriptures teach that there are two offices in the local church (elders and deacons) and that the local authority of each church rests in the congregation.
 We will be a “plural elder-led congregational” church if you’re into labels.
 Our confession addresses the issue of church government in Chapter 26 in paragraphs 8-11.
-That said, we are planning to start with a skeleton crew so that the congregation will be able to appoint their own leaders.
+That said, we are starting with a skeleton crew so that the congregation will be able to appoint their own leaders.
 Our founding elders are Michael Brady and L.J.
 Decker.
 Check out our Leadership page for more on them.
+Our wonderful ministry coordinator is Samatha Hoffart.
+Our awesome music director is Ben Sieben.
 We have also recruited an excellent treasurer (Todd Richards) and a first-class bookkeeper (Amy Cooper).
-Our hope is to hire a worship leader in the coming months as well.

 Is there anything I can do to help right now?